Differences and Discrepancies in the Old Testament

 However, the Old Testament has at least two accounts of people who lied, but whose actions were apparently approved of.

 1) When the spies were sent to spy on Jericho they sheltered in the house of a woman called Rahab.
-However, when the king told her to bring out the men, she told his messengers that they had left at dark and she didn't know which way they had gone.
-Since she lived on the city wall, she let the spies down by a rope through the window, after the king's men had left.
-See (Joshua 2).
+However, when the king told her to hand over the men she told his messengers that they had left at dark and she didn't know which way they had gone.
+Because Rahab lived on the city wall after the king's men left she let the spies down by a rope through the window.

 James, the brother of Christ, had this to say about the incident...
 "In the same way, was not Rahab the harlot also justified by works when she received the messengers and sent them out by another way?
 (James 2:25 NASB)